 Ensure the correct heating and cooling of educational environments, workplaces and public service buildings and installations.

-Guarantee that disability support is increased according to inflation, andRemove the element of risk associated with the transition towards the labour market by enabling persons with disabilities to retain their disability allowance when in employment, and to be able to regain it fully should they lose their job.
+Guarantee that disability support is increased according to inflation, and remove the element of risk associated with the transition towards the labour market by enabling persons with disabilities to retain their disability allowance when in employment, and to be able to regain it fully should they lose their job.

+Secure the accessibility and affordability of healthcare systems and health insurances for persons with disabilities.

 Following the recommendations above, the Board of the European Disability Forum is ready to cooperate to ensure that European and national policies and programmes aimed at tackling inflation and the rise of energy costs consider the specific needs of persons with disabilities.